blackshadowsoftwareltd/Windows-Installer-with-MSIX-and-Certificate/README.md

-# Please read the all documentation if this doc is not working. documentation linked below step by step
+# Please read the all documentation if this doc is not working.
+The documentation linked below step by step

 https://pub.dev/packages/msix